kubevault/prometheus-exporter/docs/guides/monitoring/vault-operator/builtin.md

 #### Create `ConfigMap`

-As we are monitoring Vault operator, we should follow [this](https://github.com/appscode/third-party-tools/blob/master/monitoring/prometheus/builtin/README.md#kubernetes-apiservers) to create a ConfigMap.
+As we are monitoring KubeVault operator, we should follow [this](https://github.com/appscode/third-party-tools/blob/master/monitoring/prometheus/builtin/README.md#kubernetes-apiservers) to create a ConfigMap.
 Bellow the YAML of ConfigMap that we are going to create in this tutorial

 ```yaml
 apiVersion: v1